-Principles Agreed by Governors June 14 & Jun 17 Policy Agreed Jul 18
+Principles Agreed by Governors June 14 & Jun 17 Policy Agreed Feb 20 Covid 19 Addendum added May 20

 Governors' Statement of Behaviour Principles

 One of the main purposes of our school is to ensure that the children learn how to treat themselves and those around them with respect, and with a sense of care and concern for the physical and emotional well being of their schoolmates.
 Our Mission Statements calls on us, "To expect high standards of behaviour, courtesy and respect engendering a spirit of cooperation and tolerance within the school community."